djndl1/CSNotes/cpp/a_tour_of_std_library.md

 }
 ```

-Use `std::mem_fn`, which produces a function object that can be called as a nonmember function.
+Use `std::mem_fn`, which produces a function object that can be called as a nonmember function. `std::mem_fn` generates wrapper objects for pointers to members, which can store, copy, and invoke a pointer to member.
+Both references and pointers (including smart pointers) to an object can be used when invoking a `std::mem_fn`.

 ```cpp
 void draw_all(vector<Shape*>& v)